11 Spring Trout Flies That Trout Guides Actually Use

 Worm Fly Patterns

-My San Juan Worm pattern has caught over 75% of the large spring trout and steelhead that myself and my clients catch.
+My San Juan Worm pattern has caught over 75% of the large spring trout and steelhead that my clients catch.
 For all trout, I like a 3-inch worm on a size 8 or 10 hooks.

 Woolly Buggers

-This is one of the most versatile fly patterns and it can be used as a nymph and as a streamer.
-My best woolly buggers for nymphing are micro buggers that are about 1 inch long but I have also done well with woolly buggers up to 3 inches long when nymphing.
+This is one of the most versatile fly patterns, and it can be used as a nymph and as a streamer.
+My best woolly buggers for nymphing are micro buggers that are about 1 inch long, but I have also done well with woolly buggers up to 3 inches long when nymphing.

 Black is my best color for woolly buggers, but I have done very well with olive and white.